 The Tsleil Wautuh nation, a 500-member tribe holds this land sacred and they are starting a new venture using these bigger boats for four-hour excursions where visitors can learn about the tribe’s traditions and see the land where they once dominated.

-They speak in Coastal Salish language, and sing traditional songs as the steel-hulled boat the Oceanwatch 2 chugs along up the narrow strait.
+They speak in Coastal Salish language and sing traditional songs as the steel-hulled boat the Oceanwatch 2 chugs along up the narrow strait.
 This is a joint venture between Kataya Tours and the Oceanwatch, from Cates Park north of Vancouver twelve miles into the Indian Arm.

 As well as enjoying the spectacular scenery and the houses perched on hillsides on both sides of the channel, we got off the boat to visit a waterfall and learn about the flora and fauna of this region.
 The tour includes a bagged lunch and it was surprising to learn that this waterway once had dozens of paper mills–and there is only one left.

-One of the people I met while I was in Vancouver was a young women who grew up here, she’s a fourth-generation Vancouverite, and calls herself BC Robyn on Twitter.
+One of the people I met while I was in Vancouver was a young woman who grew up here, she’s a fourth-generation Vancouverite, and calls herself BC Robyn on Twitter.
 She was my official Gen-Y guide here and quickly told me about one of the few bummers of living here.
 The homeless.
 Walk between Chinatown and the Gastown district, and you’ll meet more of them than you’d want to.
 It’s a topic of endless conversations…why are there so many beggars here?

-It’s an army of panhandlers who aren’t hestitant to ask for your assistance.
+It’s an army of panhandlers who aren’t hesitant to ask for your assistance.
 They sometimes block the sidewalk, and other times just annoy visitors.
 “We are the warmest city in Canada,” Robyn and others told me.
 “People flock here, and sadly, many of them end up panhandling on the streets.”
 Government generosity also attracts these young people, who harsh the city’s distinct mellowness.

 Vancouver, though, is still as glorious a place as everyone makes it out to be, and is definitely a place worth visiting.
-In fact it just may be a bucket list destination!
+In fact, it just may be a bucket list destination!